 CenturyLink’s Infrastructure as a Service (IaaS) is based on VMware and is capable of supporting applications that are as demanding and complex as you want.
-It has been FedRAMP accredited, which enables it to provide services to a wide range of federal government entities in a variety of computing domains.
+It has been approved by FedRAMP, which means it can offer services to a wide range of federal government agencies in a number of different computing areas.

 They employ a hybrid IT building block approach for the services they provide, since it provides both them and their clients with the greatest amount of flexibility that the cloud can provide.
-Additionally, Advanced Managed Services are available for individuals that want assistance with any of their solutions.
+Advanced Managed Services are also available for people who need help with any of their solutions.